Crews battle scattered fires in Athens suburbs, helped by calmer winds

 Strong winds fanning the flames on Sunday and Monday had died down overnight, and the fire department said the blaze no longer had any active, advancing fronts and that firefighters were concentrating their efforts on extinguishing the flames in hundreds of slow-burning areas.

-Authorities were racing to extinguish as much of the fire as possible ahead of Tuesday afternoon, when winds were predicted to pick up again, with a forecast of gusts reaching up to 37-43 miles (60km-70km) per hour.
+Winds strengthened again Tuesday afternoon, but no new major flare-ups were reported.

+The European Union’s Copernicus Emergency Management Service, which provides mapping services for natural disasters using satellite images, said that by Monday the blaze had burned 8,500 hectares (21,000 acres or 85 square kilometres).

-Reinforcements in the form of water-dropping aircraft, firefighters and vehicles were arriving from France, Italy, the Czech Republic, Turkey, Serbia and Romania.
+Helicopters, planes and hundreds of firefighters and vehicles were arriving from France, Italy, the Czech Republic, Turkey, Serbia and Romania.

+Turkey’s agriculture and forestry minister Ibrahim Yumakli said two firefighting planes and one helicopter had taken off Tuesday morning headed to Greece.

+“I wish all the best to our colleagues who work with the motto ‘Forests are the world’s common heritage’”, Mr Yumakli posted on the social media platform X, formerly Twitter.

 Firefighters found the burned body of a woman in an industrial building in the suburb of Vrilissia just after midnight.
-The woman was believed to have been an employee who became trapped inside the building in an area that had been under evacuation orders.
+The woman was believed to have been an employee who became trapped inside the building.

 More than a dozen people were treated by paramedics, mostly for smoke inhalation, while five firefighters suffered light burns and breathing problems, the fire department said.